ctzurcanu/virtues/docs/virtues.md

 We will name the lacking or the excess in each quality as Vices, and the mean as Virtues.

-Quantitatively, we accept 3 exact definitions of virtue:
+Quantitatively, we accept these definitions of virtue:
 1. A range of values that are more beneficial than ranges smaller or greater.
-2. A point in that range that maximizes the benefit according to the dimension of that virtue
+1. A point in that range that maximizes the benefit according to the dimension of that virtue
-2. A point in that range that maximizes the benefit according to all virtues
+1. A point in that range that maximizes the benefit according to all virtues